Redant136/Cookbook/5 Ingredients - Jamie Oliver/5 Ingredients - Jamie Oliver.md

 5. Taste season with sea salt and black pepper and dish up.

 # Desert
+## Fruits
+### Peach & almond alaska
+4 Servings, 26 minutes
+p.
+281
+#### Ingredients
+- 3 oz flaked almonds
+- 1x 15 oz can of peach halves in juice
+- 4 large scoops of vanilla ice cream
+- 2 large eggs
+- 1/2 cup golden caster sugar or superfine sugar
+#### Instructions
+1. Preheat the broiler to high.
+Toast the almonds on a baking sheet as it heats up, keeping a close eye on them and removing as soon as lightly golden.
+2. Slice up the peaches and divide between four ovenproof bowls, along with their juices.
+3. Sit a nice round scoop of ice cream on top of each and place in the freezer
+4. Separate the eggs.
+Put the whites into the bowl of a free-standing mixer (save the yolks for another recipe), add a pinch of sea salt and whisk until the mixture forms stiff peaks (you could use a electric hand mixer).
+5. With the mixer still running, gradually add the sugar until combined.
+6. Spoon into a piping bag or a large sandwich bag that you can snip the corner off.
+7. Remove the bowls from the freezer and scatter over the toasted almonds.
+8. Pipe the meringue over the ice cream as delicately or roughly as you like.
+9. Pop the bowls under a broiler for just 2 minutes or until golden.
+Remove carefully and serve right away.
+### Boozy pears & chocolate
+4 Servings, 15 minutes
+p.
+291
+#### Ingredients
+- 1 1/2 oz blanched hazelnuts
+- 1x 15 oz can of pears halves in juice
+- 1/4 cup Armagnac
+- 1 3/4 oz dark chocolate (70%)
+- 4 large scoops of vanilla ice cream
+#### Instructions
+1. Toast the hazelnuts in a large non-stick frying pan on high heat for 2 minutes, until lightly golden, tossing regularly, them tip into a pestle and mortar, returning the pan to the heat.
+2. Pour in the pears (juice and all), let them get hot, then add the Armagnac.
+3. Stand back and carefully set light to the liquor with a match.
+Let it flame then leave to bubble and reduce to a syrup.
+4. Meanwhile, crush the hazelnuts and divide between four plates, making a pile on each one.
+5. Spoon the pears onto the plates , cup side up.
+Remove the syrup from the heat, then snap most of the chocolate into the pan.
+6. While it melts, top each hazelnut pile with a nice round scoop of ice cream and shave over the last bit of chocolate.
+7. Mix up the chocolate syrup, drizzle into the pear cups and serve.
 ## Puddings & Mousse
 ### Cherry chocolate mousse
 6 Servings